Pndy/devopskubernetes/exercises.md

 ## Task 3.01

 - after setting up GCP/GKE, created new cluster ```gcloud container clusters create dwk-gke-cluster --zone=europe-north1-b --release-channel=rapid --cluster-version=1.22```
-- tried to install kubeseal so i could seal secrets, but installation failed (im assuming due to the cluster version)
 - modified postgres manifests to fit GKE, and deployed it and the needed secrets succesfully.
 - modified pingpong app (removed middleware due to GKE using different ingress controller), and made the service into LoadBalancer.
 - Applied the new app to cluster, tested that the ExternalIP service gives routes to the PingPong App, and that its connected to the postgres database correctly and counts the pongs.